 Instead, invest in flash storage like a high-capacity USB flash drive or external hard drive before arrival, and put important documents (and maybe some entertainment) on it while you have unlimited high-speed Wi-Fi.

-A Kindle is also ideal if you’re expecting limited Internet, since you can download countless books to read offline.
-Our top pick, the Kindle Paperwhite, was recently upgraded with water-resistance and extra storage to make it even more useful.
+A Kindle is also ideal if you’re expecting limited internet, since you can download countless books to read offline.
+Our top pick, the Kindle Paperwhite, has been upgraded with water-resistance and extra storage to make it even more useful.

 With 360 miles of coastline and plenty of beautiful beaches, from Robertsport in the north to Harper in the south, that waterproofing may well come in handy…